1. Discover the Colorful World of Crayola

 7. Walk the Boardwalk

 Plano’s Granite Park Boardwalk has the same energetic but simultaneously relaxing feel that everybody knows and loves when it comes to boardwalks.
 The area has multiple restaurants with beautiful patio dining spots, outside games like Connect Four and Corn-Hole, and is a great place to stroll, dine, and unwind.
+Also, an over-water live music stage is opening soon!

 8. Practice Bowling Spares & Strikes